kay-kay-t/Sales-Predictions/README.md

 Training RMSE: 431.589518411024
 Testing RMSE: 1121.1120993931045

-Random Forest model has second smallest error and did the best on predictions.
+Random Forest model has the second smallest error and did the best on predictions.
 So I would recommend using Random Forest model with max depth of 5 for this dataset.